 There are no attendance requirements for RPCN.

-Besides information learned at seminars and forums, what skills and experience can I receive?
+Besides information learned at presentations and forums, what skills and experience can I receive?

 You can interact with other RPCN members and learn from their experiences.